hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-fs-directory /home/admin/web

-The function lists directory on the file system
+This function lists directory on the file system

 *******************************************************************